karim-belboukhari/Karim_Pytest_POM_Framework/README.md

-This framework is designed to show new automation enthusiasts how to create a simple and user-friendly POM hybrid automation framework using Python and pytest.
+This framework is designed to show new automation enthusiasts how to create a POM hybrid automation framework using Python and pytest